-The majority of students with disabilities are able to fulfill the Foreign Language and General Reasoning requirements with or without accommodations.
+The majority of students with disabilities are able to fulfill the Second Language and General Reasoning requirements with or without accommodations.
 Muhlenberg College recognizes that the nature and severity of the documented disability may affect learning in the general reasoning or foreign language area even with reasonable accommodations and may interfere with the student’s ability to meet the expectations of the course with a passing grade.
 In these cases, students with disabilities may petition the Dean’s Exception to Academic Policy Committee to fulfill the intent of the graduation requirement.

 Review the Policy for Exceptions below, then download the Exceptions to Policy Release Form.